 We first created the repository using all the documents, manuals, and URLs.
 The QnA service allows us to import these different types of resources and generates question and answer pairs.
 Also, we can extract multipart answers as well so that when a customer asks a question it will be able to refine the answers by giving options.

 We first set up the knowledge base in the QnA maker.
 Go to https://www.qnamaker.ai/ and click on Create a knowledge base.
 You must go through 5 steps to set up the knowledge base.

 Once the QnA maker is set up it gives us an interactive window to test the chat.
 Also, we can build a tool to train our Bot using the Train API.
 In the process of setting up QnA, we need to set up a QnA service in Azure as well.
-This is an app service where the Bot will be deployed and hosted.
+This is an app service where the Bot deployed and hosted.

 Go to the Azure dashboard and set up Cosmos DB instance.

 Bot app is a .Net Core Web API project.
 Hence, it has the same structure as a Web API Project.
 The Bot client communicates using JSON.

 The request received by the BotController and passed over to Microsoft.Bot.Builder.IBot instance.
 This configuration added in the startup.cs as follows,